AAleksandros/HUA-DIT-Distributed-Systems/README.md

 The project is composed of two parts: the backend application and the frontend application.

+The backend application is covered in this repository.

+The frontend application can be viewed here: https://github.com/KonDiamanti/DS-Blood-Donation-System-Frontend

 ## Installation instructions:

 ### 1. Running the backend.